-Flip-flops can cause a lot of problems for your feet.
+Flip-flops are not always the best choice of footwear.
 If you have any concerns about your feet or ankles, contact Dr. Dean D. Hinners from Illinois.
 Our doctor will assist you with all of your foot and ankle needs.

 Flip-Flops and Feet

 When the weather starts warming up, people enjoy wearing flip-flops.
 Flip-flops are comfortable, stylish, and easy to slip on and off; they're perfect for any summer beach goer.
 However, these shoes can cause harm to the feet.

 - Hip problems

 - Lower back problems

 - Pain in the balls of the feet

 - Problems with foot arches